Withdrawals via a liquidity provider move funds out of your managed accounts to your external bank account.

 After your POST /v1/treasury/withdrawals request is accepted, Tesser plans the route the funds will take and obtains a reference exchange rate.
 Tesser then sends a withdrawal.quote_created webhook — the first webhook fired for the withdrawal.
 The payload carries the planned steps[] array (each step with status: "created") together with the populated estimated overlay at both the withdrawal and step levels.
 This webhook always fires, even for same-currency withdrawals, to keep the lifecycle uniform across resource types.

-For cross-currency withdrawals, the ratio of estimated.from.amount to estimated.to.amount is the indicative exchange rate at the off-ramp provider.
+For cross-currency withdrawals, the ratio of estimated.from.amount to estimated.to.amount is the indicative exchange rate at the liquidity provider.
 Circle redemptions are 1:1, so for Scenario 2 the indicative rate matches the source amount.

-Example withdrawal.quote_created webhook (USDT from an OpenFX ledger off-ramped to your external USD bank account; swap step + transfer step):
+Example withdrawal.quote_created webhook (USDT from an OpenFX ledger withdrawn to your external USD bank account; swap step + transfer step):

 For Scenario 1, the swap step models OpenFX's USDT-to-USD redemption: USDT is debited and USD is credited at the same OpenFX ledger account (estimated.from.account_id and estimated.to.account_id both equal the OpenFX ledger UUID).
 The follow-on transfer step then pushes the redeemed USD from the OpenFX ledger to your external bank account.